protonemedia/laravel-splade-docs/x-event.md

 # X-Splade-Event Component

-The **Event Component** might be the coolest Splade component of all.
+The **Event Component** might be the most incredible Splade component of all.
 It allows you to listen for broadcasted events using [Laravel Echo](https://laravel.com/docs/9.x/broadcasting#client-side-installation).

 ## Setup

-This component assumes you've setup Laravel Echo as in the official docs.
-Basically, you need to make sure the Echo instance is accessable through `window.Echo`.
+This component assumes you've set up Laravel Echo as in the official docs.
+You need to make sure the Echo instance is accessible through `window.Echo`.
 Future releases of Splade might allow for other implementations.

 ## Refresh on event

 Imagine your app allows customers to make payments.
-The payment providers redirects back to a *status* page, and it performs a webhook request once the payment has succeeded.
-On the status page, you may poll for an updated status, but you may also listen for a broadcasted event.
+The payment provider redirects back to a *status* page, and performs a webhook request once the payment has succeeded.
+On the status page, you may poll for an updated status, but also listen for a broadcasted event.
 With Splade, you may instruct the status page to listen to the `OrderWasPaid` event and redirect to another page when the event is fired.

 In the `broadcastWith` method of your event, use `Splade::redirectOnEvent()` to generate an URL to redirect to.
-Under the hood, it uses Laravel's `Redirector` class, so you can use common methods like `route` and `to`:
+Under the hood, it uses Laravel's `Redirector` class, so that you can use standard methods like `route` and `to`:

 ```php
 <?php